 Most animists that come out of the pagan community will be familiar with this concept that the Sun is a great bringer of life and joy- which very likely works well for the majority of the people out there.
 However context is important, especially in bioregional animism, which is kind of my deal.
 Down here the Sun is not a source of joy most of the year.
 It is a threat.
 To my pasty skin, to my garden plants, to basically everything down here.
 A lot of what I do as a witch depends greatly on the sun and when I can avoid it.
 I don’t just do witchcraft under the cover of night to be spooky and secretive, I do it at night because it’s the only time I won’t get my ass burned off.

 Many witches on social media have noted that we anthropomorphize hurricanes more than almost anything in nature.
 We name them, give them personality traits, yell at them, curse them, and so on.
-As a witch there is nothing more powerful than a hurricane, when it’s coming I know there is destruction coming.
+There is almost nothing more powerful than a hurricane, when it’s coming there’s no doubt that destruction is coming with it- we just aren’t sure how deeply we’ll be effected.
 That power and personalization can give us an edge in surviving these things however.
 Depending on the kind of practitioner you are you can make appeasement to a hurricane to pass quickly, weather witch it to keep moving while diminishing in power, witch it to change course or dissipate over water.

 The animals of this land, who could easily kill any of us one-on-one, however are not (in my bias) adversarial to us.
 Florida is well known to be deadly (as if that point hasn’t sunk in yet) in large part because of our gators, panthers, snakes, bears, and boars.
 These animals are powerful and often only come into contact with humans because we continue to encroach on their territory.
 Witches have a great love for predators and we often find ourselves in a spiritual love affair with deadly creatures.
 For any self-respecting swamp witch the gator is the first animal that comes to mind.